A diagrammatic approach to reflection functors: Monoidality

 Case 2. $j = i, k \neq i$.
 Consider the following diagram:

-where each vertical morphism is induced from $\xy 0;/r.12pc/: (0,0)*{\dcross{i}{k}}; \endxy$ or $\sigma_{i,k}$.
-We need to prove that the red square is commutative.
-It is easy to see that all the side faces except the red one and the left-most one are commutative.
-It is enough to show the commutativity of the left-most, top, and bottom faces.
+where each vertical homomorphism is induced from $\xy 0;/r.12pc/: (0,0)*{\dcross{i}{k}}; \endxy$ or $\sigma_{i,k}$.
+We need to prove that the thick square commutes.
+It is easy to see that all the side faces except the thick one and the left-most one commute (there are four such faces).
+Hence, it is enough to show the commutativity of the left-most, top, and bottom faces.